Stroke Risk Score Card

 Find out your stroke risk

 Most strokes involve a clot that blocks blood flow to your brain (ischemic stroke).
 Sometimes, a weakened blood vessel breaks, causing bleeding (hemorrhagic stroke).
 A temporary clot can cause a “mini stroke” or TIA (transient ischemic attack).
 The smallest stroke can damage your brain or warn of a bigger stroke to come.
 It can limit your ability to think, talk or move.
 If you see symptoms, call 911 right away.

 Experts warn that “time is brain.”
-Act F.A.S.T. to prevent brain damage or death.
+B.E.
+F.A.S.T. to prevent brain damage or death.
+B.E.
 F.A.S.T. is an easy way to remember the sudden signs of stroke.
 Learn more

 Orlando Health Stroke Centers provide superb care — from emergency response through recovery.

 A Comprehensive Stroke Center is designated to treat the most critical and complex strokes.
 The Comprehensive Stroke Center is located at Orlando Health Orlando Regional Medical Center (ORMC) in downtown Orlando – the region’s only Level One Trauma Center.
 Coordinated teams provide seamless care, from advanced imaging and therapies through neurointensive care and rehabilitation.
 The center is recognized by the American Heart Association and American Stroke Association (AHA/ASA) with distinct honors.
 Learn more about the Comprehensive Stroke Center.

 Orlando Health Dr. P. Phillips Hospital, Orlando Health – Health Central Hospital, and Orlando Health South Seminole Hospital are designated Primary Stroke Centers.
 These facilities meet advanced certification standards through state and national healthcare-accreditation organizations.